-As we prepare to celebrate the Bicentennial, there is so much history that brought us to where we are today.
-Rush County Historian, John D. Wilson, will share (over the next few months) a brief history of the people and places that give foundation to the early days of Rush County.
+As we prepared for our Bicentennial, we realized there was so much history that brought us to where we are today.
+Rush County Historian, John D. Wilson, shared (over the past two years) a brief history of the people and places that give foundation to the early and current days in Rush County.
 "Come - be a part of history!"
 All copy/photo's are property of the Rush County Historical Society.

 1. Our first article will take you back to 1830 and sets the tone for claiming land in